BU-COVID-Tracing/COVID-Backend/README.md

  * POST /ContactCheck
  	* A serverside check for key matches
-	* A user can upload a list of json objects containing a "chirp":string and "time":int to be checked against the backend
+	* A user can upload a list of json objects containing a "chirp":string and "day":int to be checked against the backend
 	* The backend responds with true if a match is found or false if no match is found.
 	* May be useful for wearables where resources (memory/compute) may be constrained
  	* Ex: Checking if a chirp is found on the backend`curl --location --request POST 'localhost:8080/ContactCheck' --header 'Content-Type: application/json' --data-raw '{
 		"keyArray":[
 			{
 			"chirp":"12346678-1233-5648-1234-56781234e678",
-			"time":1
+			"day":1
 			}
 		]
 	}'`